Tristan-Smal/Tristan-Smal/README.md

 - 👋 Hi, I’m @Tristan-Smal
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in all types of programming as long as it is a fun project :)
-- 🌱 I’m currently learning reinforcement learning
+- 🌱 I’m currently learning anything that interests me
 - 📫 How to reach me tristansmal@gmail.com

 <!---